Genaker/laragento/README.md

 # Other PHP Framework (not Laravel and Magento) Setup

-Here you have to configure the database to work with MAgento.
+Here you have to configure the database to work with Magento.
 First, you should include the Composer autoload file if not already loaded:
 ```
 require __DIR__ . '/vendor/autoload.php';
 ```